Love can be a rollercoaster, but it’s important to know when to get off the ride.

 While this theory connects karmic relationships to your past life, others simply see this karmic connection as the foundation of a toxic relationship.
 In this case, a karmic bond is full of highs and lows — defined by red flags and a lot of drama.

-Although the origins of karmic relationships differ, they’re generally defined by their passion and emotional volatility.
+Although the origins of karmic relationships or connections differ, they’re generally defined by their passion and emotional volatility.
 Even though there is an intense connection, these relationships are not destined to last — with this rollercoaster of emotions inevitably leading to breakups and drama.

 Even though a karmic relationship may start with an instant connection, they don’t lead to a healthy or sustainable partnership.